top of page

 Logo Casa Loltún

-Monumento a los Montejo
+First-Hand Insights on Monumento a los Montejo

-The monument was erected in June 2010 to honor the historical importance of the Montejo family to the region.
-It remembers the conquest and colonization of the Yucatán Peninsula.
+The monument, built in June 2010, honors the historical significance of the Montejo family to the Yucatán Peninsula.
+It commemorates the conquest and colonization of the region by the Spanish.

 The Paseo Montejo in northern direction